-- Use PKCE (optional): Select this option to use proof key for code exchange (PKCE) with authorization code flow.
-A one-time key is generated by the client to send with a request instead of the identity of a client to ensure that only the client that requested the key can redeem it.
-If you select this option, the Client Secret field is optional. - Client Secret (required if Use PKCE is not selected): Enter the client secret from the identity provider.
+- Client Secret (required if Use PKCE is not selected): Enter the client secret from the identity provider.
 If possible, copy and paste the client secret directly from the identity provider to ensure the value is an exact match.
 A client secret is used by the client for an authorization code.
 A client secret is associated with a client and is sent with requests to prove the identity of a client.
 Characters entered in the field are masked for security. - Scopes (required): Scopes identify information to be used for authentication.
 A scope is a request from the identity server for a group of properties about the user.
-Select one or more options from the list to use them as scope values. - openid (required) - o profile (optional) - email (optional) - o address (optional) - phone (optional) - Include Custom Scopes (optional): Select this option to use a custom scope for authentication.
+Select one or more options from the list to use them as scope values. - openid (required) - o profile (optional) - o email (optional) - address (optional) - phone (optional) - Include Custom Scopes (optional): Select this option to use a custom scope for authentication.
 If you select this option, enter the custom scopes in the field in a comma-separated value (CSV) format (for example, custom profile,employee:details).
 Scopes in the list cannot be entered in the Custom Scopes field.
 Custom scopes can use letters, numbers, and special characters.
 Custom scopes cannot have spaces. - Include Custom Claims (optional): Claims are properties about the user sent from the identity provider.
 Select this option to use a custom claim identifier for authentication.
 If you select this option, enter the custom claims in the field in a comma-separated value (CSV) format (for example, uniqueID,email).
 Custom claims can use letters, numbers, and special characters.
 Custom claims cannot have spaces.
 Claims are searched in the order they are entered in the field.